reyestech/Hashcat/README.md

 ### Cybersecurity Concepts:
 1. Password Policies: Understanding the principles of strong password policies and how weak passwords compromise security.
-2. Attack Vectors: Awareness of various attack vectors that leverage weak passwords and hash vulnerabilities and how to defend against them.
+2. Attack Vectors: Awareness of various attack vectors that leverage weak passwords and hash vulnerabilities, and how to defend against them.
 3. Defense Mechanisms: Knowledge of defense mechanisms such as multi-factor authentication (MFA) and how they mitigate the risks associated with password cracking.
 <br />

 # Introduction to the Problem
-The initial step in addressing this challenge involved identifying the hash type.
+The first step in addressing this challenge was to identify the hash type.
 I used hash.com.
 After using a hash analyzer, it was established that the hash type was NTLM.
 With this knowledge in hand, I configured my Kali Linux environment to commence the password-cracking process.

 ![image](https://github.com/user-attachments/assets/5764b952-cd99-4e34-9b14-6fc31e981a43)
 <br />

 ### Working Toward a Solution
-To crack the NTLM hash, I used the wordlist rockyou.txt with Hashcat.
-The environment setup involved ensuring Hashcat was installed and configured correctly and preparing the necessary files for the Attack. <br />
+To crack the NTLM hash, I used the rockyou.txt word list with Hashcat.
+The environment setup involved ensuring Hashcat was installed and configured correctly, and preparing the necessary files for the Attack. <br />
 To crack the NTLM hash, I utilized the rockyou.txt wordlist with Hashcat.
-The environment setup involved ensuring that Hashcat was installed and configured correctly and preparing the necessary files for the Attack. <br />
+The environment setup involved ensuring that Hashcat was installed and configured correctly, as well as preparing the necessary files for the Attack. <br />

 ![image](https://github.com/user-attachments/assets/57efc0ae-fbb4-4195-9dd1-942c02c12d22)
 <br />